Click on artwork image to enlarge and view further details

 Viewing the past through a surrealist lens, García de Marina’s interest in the relationship between language and the visual world emerges from his examination of the literary, artistic and political histories of Europe, in which he makes reference to Cervantes’ Don Quijote, Raymond Queneau’s Exercises of Style (1945) and the fascist regime of Generalissimo Franco.

-Garcia de Maria’s work has been featured in many international photography magazines and presented in numerous international solo and group exhibitions, including La Palabra Inacabada (The Unfinished Word), 2019, Cervantes Institute of Belgrade, Serbia in association with Belgrade Photo Month (2018); and Dialo2, Barjola Museum, Gijón (2018) which presented García de Marina’s photographs alongside the work of Catalan poet, playwright, graphic designer and visual artist, Joan Brossa (1919-1998).
+Garcia de Maria’s work has been featured in many international photography magazines and presented in many international solo exhibitions.
+In 2018, Dialo 2, Barjola Museum, Gijón, presented García de Marina’s photographs alongside the work of Catalan poet, playwright, graphic designer and visual artist Joan Brossa (1919-1998).
+To critical acclaim, one of his photographs, a globe with a gas mask over it, was issued as a national postage stamp in Spain in 2021.

 García de Marina - 'Innocents'